Sports Coach Logo Sports Coach Training Principles Fitness Components

 Are you an athlete who can identify with these issues, whether for yourself or others?
 Are you a coach who feels that more should be done to support athletes in this way or that there is already adequate support for athletes?

-I would be very interested in hearing your thoughts as part of an online research project to gain a greater understanding of these issues and the role clinical psychology has to play.
+I would like to hear your thoughts as part of an online research project to understand better these issues and the role clinical psychology has to play.

 If you would like to know more about this research project or are a coach or athlete and would like to participate, do not hesitate to get in touch with me: ibigginresearch@gmail.com